First published by Practical Law Company.

 22. How are the rates and conditions of sale regulated at the consumer and wholesale level?

-Consumers who spend more than 133 TRY per month on electricity, or have the right to select their electricity supplier due to having a direct connection to the transmission system, can select retail electricity suppliers as they choose.
-These consumers can execute agreements with electricity suppliers on whatever terms they see fit and these agreements (including the tariffs) are not subject to the EMRA’s approval (Article 4, Electricity Market Free Consumers Regulation, published in the Official Gazette on 4 September 2002).
+Consumers, who consume more than 4.000 kWh per month on electricity, can select their retail electricity suppliers.
+These consumers can execute agreements with electricity suppliers on whatever terms they see fit and these agreements (including the tariffs) are not subject to the EMRA’s approval (Article 4, Electricity Market Eligible Consumers Regulation, published in the Official Gazette on 4 September 2002).

 Wholesale electricity prices are set by supply companies and not subject to the EMRA’s approval, provided they comply with the EMRA’s rules and principles.

-The EMRA sets tariff rates for TETAŞ, the state-owned wholesale supply company.
+The EMRA sets tariff rates for the Turkish Electricity Trading and Contracting Company’s (TETAŞ) sales to consumers which are subject to regulated tariffs.
+TETAŞ’s sales to consumers whose tariffs are not subject to regulation are not determined by the EMRA and prices, terms and conditions of sale to such consumers are freely agreed between the parties.
 In practice, due to TETAŞ’ significant share of the wholesale market, the tariffs which the EMRA sets for TETAŞ also affect and influence the tariffs adopted by private supply companies.

 23. What are the main tax issues arising on electricity generation, distribution and supply?